-Fluid is a 3D video game made in team, as a end of studies' project.
+Fluid is a 3D video game project made as a team, for our studies' graduation.

-Its originality is the mix of the dungeon crawler genre with an unique battle system based on the rhythm of the music.
+Its uniqueness was to mix the dungeon crawler genre with a battle system based on rhythm.

-The most of the development was made over a year and a half, and its public release on PC is planned before the end of the year.
+Most of the development was made over in a year and a half.

 No downloads available.